rinzindorjit/b4uesports/PI_TESTNET_SETUP.md

 The payment flow works as follows:

-1. Frontend calls `/api/pi-create-payment` (Step 10) → Creates a payment in Pi Testnet
+1. Frontend uses `Pi.createPayment()` to create a payment in Pi Testnet
-2. Pi returns a `paymentId` to the frontend
+2. Pi calls the `payment_create` endpoint (our approval endpoint) when the user confirms the payment
-3. Frontend calls `/api/mock-pi-payment` with that `paymentId` (Step 11) → Completes the payment in Pi Testnet
+3. Pi calls the `payment_complete` endpoint (our completion endpoint) after the blockchain transaction is submitted

 ## File Details